-Most people are familiar with how personal credit works.
-You start with no credit profile, get small credit cards to initially build your credit score, then as your credit grows you can use it to qualify for loans, auto vehicle financing, even mortgages.
+Most people are familiar with how a personal credit card works.
+You start with no credit profile.
+Then you get small credit cards to initially build your business credit score.
+And then as your credit grows, you can use it to qualify for loans, business financing for autos, even mortgages.

 With business credit you can do the exact same thing.

-A business itself can also start with nothing, put small credit accounts on the report called “vendor” accounts to establish a score, then that credit can be used to qualify for loans, auto vehicle financing, even mortgages.
+A business itself can also start with nothing.
+And then put small credit accounts on the report called “vendor” accounts to establish a business credit score.
+Then you can use that credit to qualify for loans, auto vehicle financing, and even mortgages.

-Having business credit provides any business owner some major advantages.
-For one, with both personal and business credit built the business owner has double the borrowing power as the owner now has two profiles they can use to obtain credit.
+Having small business credit provides any entrepreneur some major advantages.
+For one, by building business credit and personal credit, the entrepreneur has double the borrowing power as the owner now has two profiles they can use to obtain credit.

-When business credit is built the right way, it can be built with no personal credit check or guarantee.
-This makes it perfect for credit challenged individuals, and those who want to eliminated their personal liability on their business debts.
+When small business credit is built the right way, you can build it with no personal credit check or guarantee.
+This makes it perfect for credit challenged individuals, and those who want to eliminate their personal liability on their business debts.

 That means in case of default, the lender couldn’t pursue the personal assets of the business owner.

-SBA states that business credit approvals are typically 10-100 times higher than consumer credit approvals.
-So another benefit of business credit is the business can obtain A LOT more money in approvals.
+The SBA states that business credit approvals are typically 10-100 times higher than consumer credit approvals.
+So another benefit of business credit is the business can get a lot more money in approvals.